BrunoTeixeira1996/infosec-ctfs/HTB-Notes/Explore/notes.md

 ## Getting root

-* probably activate adb in the phone using `user kristi` and then use adb to connect from Kali to Android with root
+* Probably activate adb in the phone using `user kristi` and then use adb to connect from Kali to Android with root

 # References